Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/05-cluster-upgrade.md

 ## In this section, lets upgrade the deployed Management and workload clusters to 1.5.1

+lets do the prechecks before starting with cluster upgrade.

 Navigate to TMC console > Administration > Management clusters {{ session_namespace }}-mgmt

 ![Mgmt cluster before Upgrade](images/TMC-40.png)